 After the risk of miscarriage is dramatically lowered, a new fear sets in for pregnant women; pre-term labour.
 This fear is for good reason as the majority of infant deaths come from premature delivery.
 Even when babies do survive, they may have a lifetime of health problems awaiting them.
 With that being said, according to the Centre for Disease Control (CDC), even if a woman does everything “right” during pregnancy, she still can have a premature baby.
 This means that if you are following your doctor’s orders and getting all the care necessary, you are doing everything in your power to prevent this from happening.
 Worrying will be in vain and not help anything.

 Sudden Infant Death Syndrome (SIDS) is a major worry for most new parents.
 We spend hours researching, buying the best products, and taking all the recommended precautions for lowering the risk for SIDS for our children.
 After all of this effort, the best we can do is possibly lower the risk because a concrete cause of the syndrome has not been discovered yet.
 It is a very mysterious phenomenon that strikes infants from all walks of life with no group spared the heart ache.
-Countless research has been done on SIDS, but we are still at square one…which is that there is no known exact cause and therefore nothing that can be done to be 100% sure you’re infant will not succumb.
+Countless research has been done on SIDS, but we are still at square one…which is that there is no known exact cause and therefore nothing that can be done to be 100% sure your infant will not succumb.
 Again, follow all the recommended precautions but spend more time enjoying your new baby instead of panicking over something that can happen to anyone.